aiueo13/tauri-plugin-android-fs/README.md

 # Overview

 The Android file system is strict and complex.
 This plugin was created to provide practical file operations.
-You don’t need to set special permissions or configurations.

-And this does not use any options that require additional permissions or review, so you can submit your app for Google Play review with peace of mind.
+By default (default-feature), this does not use any options that require additional permissions or review, so you can submit your app for Google Play review with peace of mind.

 # Setup
 Register this plugin in your Tauri project: